progaudi/MsgPack.Light/README.md

 * Simple usage

 ## Install
-Simpliest way to start using MsgPack.Light is to install it from [NuGet](https://www.nuget.org/packages/MsgPack.Light/).
+Simpliest way to start using ProGaudi.MsgPack.Light is to install it from [NuGet](https://www.nuget.org/packages/MsgPack.Light/).

 ## Usage
 ### Serialization to bytes array: